chaostreff-flensburg/hacks-on-the-beach-web/content/en/index.md

 Hacks on the Beach is easy to reach via the A7 motorway and then the B200.
 From Hamburg you need about 1 hour and 55 minutes.
 From Sonderburg it is approx. 40 minutes and from Kiel approx. 1 hour.
 There are numerous parking spaces within walking distance (approx. 2 minutes / 200 metres), but no parking spaces directly at the venue.
 Caravan parking is generally not a problem.
 Toilets and showers are not available.
 There are no showers at the venue.
-Note: There are other parking spaces, you can see whether they are occupied or available in the CityPilot app.
+Note: There are additional parking spaces, you can see whether they are occupied or available in the CityPilot app.

 #### Miscellaneous